Kunlun Fight: History

-Inaugural event

 The first event in Pattaya, Thailand on January 25, 2014 included super fights and a 4-man kickboxing tournament with Andrei Kulebin, Petsanguan Luktupfah, Guo Dongwang and Umar Semata.
 After the inaugural event the promotion has held events in Thailand two more times.

-Signing Buakaw Banchamek

 On June 7, 2015 it was announced that Kunlun Fight had signed one of the most successful and famous 70 kg kickboxers in history, 2 time K-1 World Max Champion Buakaw Banchamek to an exclusive 6-fight contract.
 Buakaw has continued fighting in the promotion beyond the original 6-fight contract.

-Business
+In 2015, the promotion organized Kunlun Fight 25 in Banská Bystrica, Slovakia.
+The event included a Lethwei superfight at between Burmese Lethwei star Too Too and local Slovak fighter Igor Danis at 75 kg in the event organized in partnership with the Slovakia Lethwei Association.
+The event was billed as the European Premiere of Lethwei marking the first Lethwei fights hosted in Europe.
+Too Too dominated the match and inflicted heavy damage to his opponent.
+The match was ruled a draw under Traditional rules.

 In March 2016, Kunlun Fight finished series B financing from Morningside Ventures, IDG Capital Partners and Northern Light Venture Capital.
 The round of financing valued the company at over 350 million USD, making Kunlun Fight the most valuable combat sports company in China.
 Prior to B+ round of financing in Q1 2017 the company was reportedly valued at over 500 million USD.

 Multiple Kunlun Fight branded gyms and event venues exist like the Kunlun Fight World Combat Sports Center in Beijing and the Kunlun Fight Stadium in Tongling, Anhui, China.

 70 kg tournaments

 Kunlun Fight holds a yearly 70 kg world championship tournament.

 In 2014 the inaugural 16-man tournament was won by Dzianis Zuev who defeated Victor Nagbe in the final.

 For 2015 the tournament was expanded to 64-man and Sitthichai Sitsongpeenong emerged as the champion from a field of fighters including multiple kickboxing champions and highly ranked fighters such as Marat Grigorian, Enriko Gogokhia, Enriko Kehl, Davit Kiria, Murthel Groenhart, Andy Souwer, Yodsanklai Fairtex, Dzhabar Askerov, Superbon Banchamek, Amancio Paraschiv, Chingiz Allazov, Aikpracha Meenayothin and the 2014 tournament winner Dzianis Zuev.

 The 2016 tournament was won by Superbon Banchamek, who also beat the winner of the previous tournament Sitthichai Sitsongpeenong in the quarterfinals.

 The 2017 tournament champion was Marat Grigorian who beat the 2016 tournament winner Superbon Banchamek in the final.

 The 2018 tournament was won by Davit Kiria.

 The 2019 tournament was intended to be held on 31 December 2019 in Wuzhishan City, Hainan, China, but was postponed.
 The tournament was rescheduled for March, 8 in Wuzhishan City, but the event had to be cancelled due to the 2020 coronavirus pandemic ban on live sporting events.

+The 70 kg tournament was announced to be coming back for 2024.
+It is scheduled to start April 27 on Kunlun Fight 97 in Beijing.